-Misogyny is at the core of Trumpcare.
+Misogyny Is At The Core Of Trumpcare

 The U.S. has the highest maternal death rate of any developed country.
-Senate Republicans would increase the cost of pregnancy and prenatal care for all women, increase the cost of not getting pregnant, and increase costs for pre-existing conditions unique to women, without a single hearing or consulting any outside experts.
+Senate Republicans are intent on passing legislation that would increase the cost of pregnancy and prenatal care for all women, increase the cost of not getting pregnant, and increase costs for pre-existing conditions unique to women, without a single hearing or consulting any outside experts.

 The House and Senate bills redefine what an essential health benefit is for Medicaid plans and for all other health insurance.
 Currently, all plans must cover 10 categories of care, including outpatient services, preventive and wellness services and chronic disease management, emergency services, hospitalization, maternity and newborn care, mental health and substance abuse services, prescription drugs, rehabilitative and habilitative services and devices, laboratory services, and pediatric services, including oral and vision care.
 That guarantee ends now.